ThomasK33/bachelor-thesis-docs/docs/Network Topology Aware Scheduler/Scheduling Using Extended Resources.md

 ## Using Resources In Pod Definition

 For traffic shaping[^2], Pods require an annotation for ingress[^3] and egress[^4] bandwidth limits and do not utilize the resource specs.
-The [Kubernetes Scheduler|kube-scheduler] only uses the resource request specification for scheduling.
-Therefore, it ignores the annotations, while the [CNI Bandwidth Limiting] ignores the specified resource requests and only utilizes the annotations for limiting.
+The [[Kubernetes Scheduler|kube-scheduler]] only uses the resource request specification for scheduling.
+Therefore, it ignores the annotations, while the [[CNI Bandwidth Limiting]] ignores the specified resource requests and only utilizes the annotations for limiting.

-In that sense, setting container limits in `spec.containers[*].resources.limits.ingress-bandwidth` or `spec.containers[*].resources.limits.egress-bandwidth` is pointless unless a mutating webhook rewrites the pod definition and setting the required pod's bandwidth annotations based on the limits if no bandwidth related annotations are present.
+In that sense, setting container limits in `spec.containers[*].resources.limits.ingress-bandwidth` or `spec.containers[*].resources.limits.egress-bandwidth` is pointless unless a mutating webhook rewrites the pod definition and sets the required pod's bandwidth annotations based on the limits if no bandwidth related annotations are present.

 ```yaml
 apiVersion: v1